 - mobile phone and charger

-I thought I better take some more tops and nightgowns/pyjamas with me as I’ve heard you might be sweating a lot at the beginning and thus need to change more often than usually.
+One word about the huge amount of clothes: I thought I better take some more tops and nightgowns/pyjamas with me as most new moms are sweating a lot at the beginning and thus need to change more often than usually.
 Better be safe than sorry, right? 🙂

 An then there are of course some documents you have to take with you: